dbt-checkpoint/dbt-checkpoint/README.md

  * [`check-source-has-freshness`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-has-freshness): Check the source has the freshness.
  * [`check-source-has-loader`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-has-loader): Check the source has loader option.
  * [`check-source-has-meta-keys`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-has-meta-keys): Check the source has keys in the meta part.
+ * [`check-source-has-tests-by-group`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-has-tests-by-group): Check the source has a number of tests from a group of tests.
  * [`check-source-has-tests-by-name`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-has-tests-by-name): Check the source has a number of tests by test name.
  * [`check-source-has-tests-by-type`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-has-tests-by-type): Check the source has a number of tests by test type.
  * [`check-source-has-tests`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-has-tests): Check the source has a number of tests.